 Students who do not ordinarily require personal-care assistance but who might be expected to develop such needs, even on a temporary basis, are strongly advised to develop backup support systems to enable them to handle such eventualities.
 Such systems may involve friends, family, private-employed attendants and/or outside healthcare agencies.

-Students who are unfamiliar with resources in the Binghamton area should consult with the University’s Services for Students with Disabilities or call the United Way’s First Call for Help to obtain advice regarding community resources.
+Students who are unfamiliar with resources in the Binghamton area should consult with the University’s Services for Students with Disabilities or the United Way to obtain advice regarding community resources.

 If students encounter unexpected situations requiring immediate attendant care, and their established backup systems fail, they may call Harpur’s Ferry for emergency assistance.
 The ambulance service will respond in accordance with its established procedures, which may include outside service if Harpur’s Ferry crews/equipment are not available.
 The crew is prepared to provide emergency medical care and hospital transport or to assist with a simple transfer from or to a wheelchair, but will not provide advanced attendant care such as bathing, routine dressing and undressing or changing of catheters.
 Residential students with ongoing short-term or long-term attendant care needs must have an operational plan to address these needs in order to remain in campus housing.
 Harpur’s Ferry services are meant for medically emergent situations and cannot offer attendant care services on an ongoing basis.